hhkaos/awesome-arcgis/arcgis/products/web-appbuilder/developer-edition/README.md

 > Please [feel free to help us](#contributions) to improve this page.

 # Web AppBuilder for ArcGIS (Developer Edition)
-[Web AppBuilder](http://www.esri.com/software/web-appbuilder) is a WYSIWYG tool that allow any user to build map-centric app (*with a full screen map*) without writing any code.
+[Web AppBuilder](../README.md) **Developer Edition** is a WYSIWYG tool that allow any user to build 2D and 3D map-centric apps (*with a full screen map*) without writing any code.
 You as a web developer can add new widgets and themes or customize the existing ones.

 ---